WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input files and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Water Allocations* specific columns.
-- Assign **IDWR** info to the *WaDE Water Allocations* specific columns.
-See *ID_Allocation Schema Mapping to WaDE_QA* for specific details.
+- Assign state agency info to the *WaDE Water Allocations* specific columns.
+See *NE_Allocation Schema Mapping to WaDE_QA.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, *WaterSourceUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *AllocationAmount* = **ProGrant**.
     - *AllocationLegalStatusCV* = **RightStatus**, Unspecified if not given.